Karina-Santana/tic-tac-toe/README.md

 **Step8**
 Think about how to reduce and clean up the code a bit.
 Try storing if statements conditions in variables with arrays to see if it works.

+**Step9**
+Create an event listener so that when the user clicks the Play Again button, all the boxes become empty.
+The method pointerEvents can help with that.

+**Step 10**
+Create a for loop and if statement to count the scores of both players

+**Step 11**
+Make the website responsive